cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 Installation
 ------
 See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for installation instructions.
-This blog post assumes that users have completed instructions for the optional `.bashrc` installation, which allow **MetaSanity** and **BioMetaDB** to be run using the aliases `MetaSanity` and `dbdm`, respectively.
+This blog post assumes that users have completed instructions for the optional installation.

 Project preparation
 ======